G. D. Agrawal: 2009

-Agrawal started a fast on 13 June 2009 at Uttarkashi.
-His demand was minimal and specific, i.e. to allow the flow of the Ganges in its original channel in this 125 km stretch from its origin.
+Agrawal began a fast on 13 June 2009 at Uttarkashi.
+His demand was to allow the flow of the Ganges in its original channel in this 125 km stretch from its origin.
 This is the only stretch left where the Ganges can still be seen undisturbed by man.
 The free-running of the river is a crucial element of its sacred status.

-Before his fast began in January, Agrawal said, "The water ...(of the Ganges) is not ordinary water to a Hindu.
+Before his fast began, Agrawal said, "The water ...(of the Ganges) is not ordinary water to a Hindu.
 It is a matter of life and death of Hindu faith".